 Scripting allows an organization to add customized actions on top of their parameters and business rules, outside of the normal features offered by a billing solution.
 Since not all billing vendors offer scripting, this can be a tipping point for many companies searching for a new billing system.

-An example of the benefit scripting offers would be the ability of a service provider to offer different products, services, and pricing across different selling channels or geographic regions.
+An example of the benefit scripting offers would be the ability of an enterprise client to offer different products, services, and pricing across different selling channels or geographic regions.
 Essentially, with scripting, if it can be dreamed – and you have the supporting decisionable data – it can be done.

 Menu placement refers to the categorization and visibility of products and services.
 Again, using the business rules engine and parameters, the product catalog can include a product or service with other similarly grouped products and services, require certain qualifications for an item to be available, or only show certain items based on the results of triggered business rules.